Unified Framework for Pre-trained Neural Network Compression via Decomposition and Optimized Rank Selection: Related Work

-In addition, some researchers design decomposed models to train from scratch. \cite{novikov2015tensorizing,garipov2016ultimate} demonstrated the compression of deep models through redesign convolution and fully connected layers with a tensor train.
-Furthermore, LSTM models, which face computational challenges in vision tasks, seek to mitigate by employing tensor train and tensor ring decomposition\cite{yang2017tensor,ye2018learning,pan2019compressing}. \cite{wang2018wide} use the potential of tensor rings to compress the model by replacing layers with its equal decomposition of the tensor ring.
-From another perspective,\cite{zhong2019ada} proposed a novel rank constraint training scheme to the train model to achieve inherently low-rank layers.
-With attention to the fact that transformers have huge parameters, \cite{ma2019tensorized,noach2020compressing,hajimolahoseinicompressing} tensorized pre-trained language models with matrix factorization and tensor decomposition.

-However, a technical analysis of the rank-fixed setting approach uncovers certain challenges.
-Firstly, selecting the appropriate rank for layers relies on human expertise, introducing a potential bottleneck.
-Secondly, there is a lack of interpretable patterns between layer ranks, resulting in a disconnect among chosen ranks across layers.
-These limitations occasionally lead to accuracy drops or insufficient compression rates.

-The second approach involves determining the optimal ranks by framing the optimization problem based on the ranks of layers. \cite{gusak2019automated} introduce an iterative method to gradually decrease the ranks of the layers in each step of the search.
-In particular, the discrete nature of the rank search prompts researchers such as \cite{cheng2020novel,li2021heuristic} to employ discrete search algorithms such as reinforcement learning and progressive search to identify optimal ranks.
-In addition, \cite{yin2021towards,yin2022batude} compress the model by imposing constraints on ranks and budget, employing an iterative optimization strategy.
-Furthermore, in exploring the ranks of transformer layers, \cite{gu2022heat} propose a two-step search process through evolutionary search techniques to determine the optimal rank.
+The second approach involves determining the optimal ranks by setting the optimization problem on the basis of the ranks of layers.
+One technique consists in iteratively decreasing the ranks of the layers at each step of the search phase \cite{gusak2019automated}.
+The discrete nature of rank search lends itself to discrete search algorithms, such as reinforcement learning and progressive search, to identify optimal ranks \cite{li2021heuristic}.
+Other methods impose constraints on ranks and budget, using iterative optimization strategies \cite{yin2021towards}.
+More recent studies explore continuous search spaces to determine optimal ranks \cite{dai2023deep,xiao2023haloc,XiaoYGZR023,chang2024flora}.

-Moreover, recent studies \cite{xiao2023haloc,chang2024flora} aim to utilize a continuous search space to determine optimal ranks, as our proposed approach.
-There are three main differences between our method, \method, and the theirs.
-First, these approaches search for ranks through the training of a large decomposed SuperNet from scratch, incurring substantial computational expenses. whereas, we utilize a pre-trained network to ascertain optimal layer ranks.
-Secondly, we propose a straightforward and effective loss function that operates independently of the data, thus speeding up our search process for large models.
-Finally, we leverage engineering insights to partition our search space into smaller search steps, encompassing a wider range of ranks, while, they limit their exploration to a constrained search space of ranks, hindering to achieve high compression rate.
+To address time complexity issues, these approaches depend on training data to search for ranks, restricting exploration to a limited search space, and thereby limiting the achievable compression rate.
+In contrast, we introduce a novel optimization problem that minimizes a decomposition loss while enforcing a rank loss constraint independent of the training data, which accelerates the search process for large models.
+For rank selection, we propose an efficient dichotomous search method that is both fast and allows for a broader range of rank exploration, ultimately enhancing the compression rate.